anirudhakulkarni/anirudhakulkarni/README.md

 I am Anirudha Kulkarni, 2nd Year Undergraduate at <strong>IIT Delhi</strong> pursuing Major in <strong>Computer Science and Engineering.</strong> <br/>
 I work with <strong>C++</strong> and <strong>python</strong> for most of my works, <strong>java</strong> for <strong>DSA</strong> related stuffs.
 Sometimes with <strong>Standard ML</strong> and <strong>Assembly languages</strong> for Course assignments. <br/>
 I am into the Web Development for quite a time and works mainly with MERN and tailwindcss <br/>
+I am looking for collaborations in Machine Learning and AI<br/>
 <strong>Ping me for projects, building cool stuffs, implementing crazy ideas or just for a talk about techie things.
 Maybe the next innovation is just a few clicks away</strong>
 <br/>